blackducksoftware/perceptor/README.md

 # Perceptor

 Perceptor is an API server and event handler for consuming, storing, and queueing various workloads associated with responding to events that occur in distributed orchestration systems.
-Canonically it is used to manage inforamtion related to container 'events' that happen in cloud native orchestration systems (i.e. openshift, kubernetes, ...).
+Canonically, it manages information related to container events that happen in cloud native orchestration systems (i.e. openshift, kubernetes, ...).
 It is meant to live in a decoupled state from its companion containers, which are called perceivers, described in the next section of this README.

-The Perceiver API is currently managed in a swagger document, and can (theoretically) be interacted with via any programming language.
-Note that the golang API objects maintained in this directory are, however, manually curated, and are currently the only APIs that we support and test (contributions welcome!).
+The Perceptor API is currently managed in [a swagger document](./api/perceptor-swagger-spec.json), and can, in principle, be consumed from any programming language.

+At the moment, the golang API objects maintained in this directory are manually curated, and are currently the only APIs that we support and test (contributions welcome!).

 # Perceivers

-Perceivers are the canonical extension point to a perceptor based deployment.
+Perceivers are the canonical extension point to a Perceptor-based deployment to support new platforms and orchestration systems.

-Perceivers are workers that notify perceptor of events, and respond to information that perceptor acquires about those events.
-IF you want to build one for your own platform, or customize the way cluster events are processed,  [ go here to learn more about them](https://github.com/blackducksoftware/perceivers).
+Perceivers are workers that notify Perceptor of events, and respond to information that Perceptor acquires about those events.
+If you want to build one for your own platform, or customize the way cluster events are processed, check out [our Perceivers repo](https://github.com/blackducksoftware/perceivers) to learn more about them!

 Perceivers are responsible for interacting with the cluster manager -- whether kubernetes, openshift, docker swarm, or docker compose.
-Perceivers watch for pod and image events -- create, update, delete -- and forward those on to perceptor core.
+Perceivers watch for pod and image events -- create, update, delete -- and forward those on to Perceptor core.

 By splitting perceivers into a separate pod, we gain two things:
- - platform independence of the perceptor core.
+ - platform independence of the Perceptor core.
 Perceivers require a relatively small amount of code, and are the only component that needs to be changed in order to support a new platform.
  - on openshift, perceivers require special permissions in order to be able to talk to the APIServer and watch pod and image events